-(j) Goods and services taxation
+(j) Goods and Services Taxation (GST)

 These financial statements have been prepared on a GST exclusive basis of accounting with the exception of receivables and payables.

 (k) Operating leases

 Payments made under operating leases are recognised in surplus or deficit on a straight-line basis over the term of the lease.